 Desiree Miller loves seeing the growth and progression of her community.
 Originally from Inglewood, she always looks forward and aspires to see the growth in herself and the people around her.
 Fresno, California, became home in 2013 when she pursued a college education at Fresno State University.
 Her initial career pursuit was to be an academic as she believed it would be an avenue for change, but then she discovered the world of advocacy and policy.
 Desiree found that she is a natural advocate and motivator who loves to engage meaningfully around Black equity and social justice.
 Desiree is also the Best Babies Zone Program Coordinator.

-Re’Niisha McClinton-Slack is 24 years old and was born and raised in Lake Charles, Louisiana.
-She is currently in the Navy.
-Having been enlisted for more than five years, she has traveled to several different countries and states — and even knows a little French.
-She received her Bachelor of Arts in English Literature and will be pursuing a Master of Arts in English Literature.
+Re’Niisha McClinton-Slack is 25 years old and was born and raised in Lake Charles, Louisiana.
+She is currently a full-time mom and student.
+Having been enlisted for more than six years, she has traveled to several different countries and states — and even knows a little French.
+She received her Bachelor of Arts in English Literature and is currently pursuing a Master of Arts in English Literature.
 Her goal is to become an English professor and teach at different universities.
 She and her husband welcomed a baby girl in March 2022.

 Brittnie Wilson is from Fresno, California.
+She received her B.S.
+Health Science 2015 from Fresno State University, and is currently pursuing her Masters’s degree in Public Health at Capella University.
+She is a birth worker, a current certified lactation educator, and a health assistant for WIC.
 She enjoys singing in church and spending time with her beautiful family.
-Her two daughters are ages 7 and 3, and she’s been married for four years.
+She has three daughters who are 8 years old, 4 years old, and 4 months and has been married for 5.5 years.
 She loves her community and watching it flourish.
 Because her daughters live in Fresno, she also wants them to see and enjoy the beauty of the community they come from.
-She loves to sing, and her favorite guilty pleasure is Pepsi.
+She loves to sing, and her favorite guilty pleasure is nice cold Pepsi.